nicmolina/nicmolina/README.md

 <br/>Trying Redux and MaterialUI;
 <br/>Love to try new things in css.
 <br/>- 🔭 I’m currently working with Azure and Gitlab, Github just for self-learning.
-Skills: REACT / JS / HTML / CSS
+<br/>Skills: REACT / JS / HTML / CSS